nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+## 1. Introduction

-ModQuik is a desktop app for NUS CS Professors, optimised for use via a Command Line Interface(CLI).
-It allows the professors to keep track of their students, teaching assistants and timetable for their courses.
+ModQuik is a desktop app that allows Teaching Assistants to keep track of their responsibilities, students’ progress and schedules for the ongoing semester.

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

-## Quick start
+## 2. Quick start

 1. Ensure you have Java `11` or above installed in your Computer.